 - Open to visitors, young and young at heart, Thursday to Sunday from 9.00 am to 7.00 pm.

 KITE RUNNING @ MARINA BARRAGE

-While a reservoir does not really pop up in your mind when thinking about places to go to with children, Marina Barrage has a massive green rooftop which is perfect for picnics and one of the best places on the island to fly kites because of the gusty winds coming from the shoreline.
+While a reservoir does not really pop up in your mind when thinking about places to go with children, Marina Barrage has a massive green rooftop perfect for picnics and one of the best places on the island to fly kites because of the gusty winds coming from the shoreline.

 Moreover it offers beautiful vistas of Singapore skyline and various vessels in the horizon.

 If you’ve ever been on an Observation Wheel anywhere else in the world, you know what to expect.
 But, like with most other things, Singapore takes this to the next level.

 Singapore Flyer is the largest giant observation wheel in Asia.
 The cabins are spacious, air conditioned, clean and offer amazing panoramic views of Singapore.

 If you are up for fancy dinner, Singapore Flyer offers Sky dining.
 Thats a 4 course menu with an in-flight host and magnificent skyline views.
 The dinner lasts two rotations which is approximately 1 hour.